-- Colleen Lewis contributes above and beyond being Membership Secretary of Taunton Deane Swimming Club and is Swim England South West Volunteer of the Month for January 2019.
+- Colleen Lewis contributes above and beyond being Membership Secretary of Taunton Deane Swimming Club and was Swim England South West Volunteer of the Month for January 2019.

 - Erica Godfrey put the disappointment of an injury behind her by helping Clevedon ASC swimmers poolside.
-Despite the pressure of GCSE's she has continued supporting Club and County events as a Young Volunteer and is Swim England South West Volunteer of the Month for March 2019
+Despite the pressure of GCSE's she continued supporting Club and County events as a Young Volunteer and was Swim England South West Volunteer of the Month for March 2019

-- Shaza Lee regularly assists with coaching and teaching Backwell Swimming Club's younger swimmers and undertook a range of roles at our 2019 County Championships, including announcer on a number of occasions.
-His achievements as a Young Volunteer have been recognised with the award of Regional Volunteer of the Month for April 2019.
+- Shaza Lee regularly assisted with coaching and teaching Backwell Swimming Club's younger swimmers and undertook a range of roles at our 2019 County Championships, including announcer on a number of occasions.
+His achievements as a Young Volunteer were recognised with the award of Regional Volunteer of the Month for April 2019.

-- Claire Abbott is proving a real asset in her first year with Yeovil & District SC.
-Training to be a qualified official and generating raffle prizes and support for Club's the Easter Meet have seen her volunteering contribution recognised as Swim England South West Volunteer of the Month for May 2019.
+- Claire Abbott proved a real asset in her first year with Yeovil & District SC.
+Training to be a qualified official and generating raffle prizes and support for Club's the Easter Meet saw her volunteering contribution recognised as Swim England South West Volunteer of the Month for May 2019.

-- Angharad Laraman not only competes for Weston Super Mare Swimming Club, she volunteers with its Learn to Swim programme supporting the teachers every week.
-Angharad also helps out at club and county meets.
-Her volunteering contribution has been recognised with the award of Swim England South West Volunteer of the Month for September 2019.
+- Angharad Laraman not only competed for Weston Super Mare Swimming Club, she volunteered with its Learn to Swim programme, supporting the teachers every week.
+Angharad also helped out at club and county meets.
+Her volunteering contribution was recognised with the award of Swim England South Wes Volunteer of the Month for September 2019.

-- Mike Lawrence of Burnham-on-Sea Swimming Club has taught voluntarily at the club for as long as people remember.
-Every one of their swimmers has at one point been taught by Mike and they all have great things to say about him.
-Mike's contribution has been recognised with the award of Regional Volunteer of the Month for October 2019.
+- Mike Lawrence of Burnham-on-Sea Swimming Club taught voluntarily at the club for as long as people could remember.
+Every one of their swimmers had at one point been taught by Mike and they all had great things to say about him.
+Mike sadly passed away in Mar 2021 but his contribution had already been recognised with the award of Regional Volunteer of the Month for October 2019.